garlic for high blood pressure: how it helps

 1. Allicin: The Blood Pressure Warrior

-Allicin is the star player in garlic, responsible for its pungent aroma and therapeutic properties.
-When garlic is crushed or chopped, an enzyme called alliinase converts alliin into allicin.
-This compound has been shown to relax blood vessels, making it easier for blood to flow and reducing the pressure on arterial walls.
+Allicin is the star player in garlic and is responsible for its pungent aroma and therapeutic properties.
+When garlic is crushed or chopped, alliinase converts alliin into allicin.
+This compound has been shown to relax blood vessels, making blood flow easier and reducing the pressure on arterial walls.

 2. Ajoene: The Platelet Whisperer

 Ajoene is another powerful compound in garlic.
 It possesses antiplatelet properties, which means it helps prevent the clumping together of platelets in the blood.
-This action reduces the risk of blood clot formation, which can be a major contributor to high blood pressure.
+This action reduces the risk of blood clot formation, a major contributor to high blood pressure.

 3. Diallyl Trisulfide: The Blood Vessel Relaxer

-Diallyl trisulfide, found in garlic oil, plays a crucial role in promoting vascular health.
+Diallyl trisulfide, found in garlic oil, promotes vascular health.
 It helps in the production of hydrogen sulfide (H2S) gas, which, in turn, relaxes blood vessels and promotes smooth blood flow.

 All About Using Garlic to Lower High Blood Pressure